ctolkien/TinyPNG/README.md

 ## HttpClient

-TinyPngClient can take HttpClient, which can be controlled from outside the library.
+TinyPngClient can take HttpClient as constructor overload, the lifetime of which can be controlled from outside the library.

 ```csharp
 var httpClient = new HttpClient();